JDygard/EVO/README.md

 ***
 ## Known issues
 ***
+### "WebGL warning: texImage: Alpha-premult and y-flip are deprecated for non-DOM-Element uploads."
+Appears in console

+Phaser 3 uses UNPACK_PREMULTIPLY_ALPHA_WEBGL in its current library.
+It is deprecated but functional according to the Mozilla team: [Relevant bugzilla report](https://bugzilla.mozilla.org/show_bug.cgi?id=1400077)

+***
 ### Game is essentially unplayable on very small screens

 The game was designed with accessibility in mind.
 That being said, by the nature of the game, having a very small screen presents very real problems: